 Under state law, the Commission can request a public depositary to furnish information on its financial condition, public deposits, and on the exact status of its net worth.
 The Commission is empowered to take any action deemed advisable for the protection of public funds and to establish procedures for collection or settlement of claims arising from the failure of a public depositary.

-Each bank and thrift reports monthly and quarterly to the Commission on the amount of its insured and uninsured public deposits, the amount of securities pledged, as well as other financial information.
-Those banks and thrifts with excess deposits or that do not meet minimum financial standards set by the Commission must monitor public deposits on a daily basis and maintain adequate collateral accordingly.
-Credit unions report the amount of their insured public deposits monthly.
+Each depositary reports monthly and quarterly to the Commission on the amount of its insured and uninsured public deposits, the amount of securities pledged, as well as other financial information.
+Those depositaries with excess deposits or that do not meet minimum financial standards set by the Commission must monitor public deposits on a daily basis and maintain adequate collateral accordingly.

 Under the Act, all public treasurers and other custodians of public funds are relieved of the responsibility of executing tri-party agreements, reviewing pledged securities, and authorizing additions, withdrawals, and exchanges of collateral.
 Similarly, financial institutions no longer need to review the status of each public fund balance and the collateral pledged under numerous tri-party agreements.

-Adding to its current safeguards, recent reforms undertaken by Treasurer McIntire and adopted by the Commission and the Legislature reduce the risk that a failed bank or thrift could trigger an assessment on other participating banks and thrifts to recover uninsured public deposits.
+Adding to its current safeguards, recent reforms undertaken by Treasurer McIntire and adopted by the Commission and the Legislature reduce the risk that a failed bank could trigger an assessment on the collateral pool to recover uninsured public deposits.
 These new rules, policies and practices strengthen protections on public deposits and reduce the liabilities for participating banks and thrifts by helping make the banking system stronger, public deposits safer, and promoting economic recovery.